 Bridesmaids (2011), This Is 40 (2012) and Spy (2015) are my three favourite Melissa McCarthy movies.
 The Heat (2013), Tammy (2014) and The Boss (2016) are the ones I found most disappointing.

-The not so great news is that McCarthy’s latest Ben Falcone written/directed comedy/action/adventure Thunder Force falls firmly at the bottom of the latter category.
+The not-so-great news is that McCarthy’s latest Ben Falcone-written/directed comedy/action/adventure Thunder Force falls firmly at the bottom of the latter category.

 I honestly tried my very best to give Thunder Force, the story of estranged childhood best friends reuniting and ending up with superpowers a fair chance.
 It’s just unfortunate that the writing and pacing left me desperately wanting.